 The Georeference Existing Elements wizard is similar to the Import Georeferenced Elements wizard, there are three steps for the user to select the element type, GIS file (shape file), and the name attribute within the shape file.
 The Georeference Existing Elements option will result in GIS features for only those elements already in the Basin Model model that have a name matching the name in the GIS layer's attribute table.
 The Georeference Existing Elements option is useful for HEC-HMS projects created with earlier versions of the software that only have element icons for subbasins, reaches, and reservoirs.
 It is an options for adding more of a GIS look and feel to the Basin Model Map.

-Geometric data in the ESRI Shape Files is matched to the elements using the Element Name.
+Geometric data in ESRI Shapefiles are matched to the elements using the Element Name.
 The element name is specified when creating the element in the Basin Model Map Window.
 The geometric data must have the same element name when georeferencing existing elements.
 As mentioned above, the element name of the geometric data is specified using the Name field property in the DBF file (the user can choose the attribute field containing the feature names when importing GIS features).
 The example project river bend includes GIS features for the subbasin elements.
 The example project can be installed from the Help menu; select the Install Sample Projects menu command.

 Import Georeferenced Elements

 The Import Georeferenced Elements option is used to add new elements to the Basin Model, while also adding GIS features for the new elements.
-ESRI Shape Files are the GIS file format required for importing GIS features.
+ESRI Shapefiles are the GIS file format required for importing GIS features.
 The shape files must contain a name attribute that the user selects when importing the GIS features into a Basin Model.
 A coordinate system must be defined for the Basin Model prior to importing georeferenced elements.

 After the coordinate system has been defined, GIS features can be imported for existing elements, or new elements can be added using GIS features.
 The figure below shows step 1 of 3 for the Import Georeferenced Elements wizard.
 This wizard will import new HEC-HMS elements into the Basin Model.
 As stated in the import wizard, polygon and line information are imported when the subbasin, reach, or reservoir elements are added to the Basin Model Map.
 Step 1 requires the user to select the Element Type to import.
 The available options are Subbasin, Reach, and Reservoir.
 Once the element type is selected, click the Next button.